Skip to main content

 As I looked into the far distance, a thunderstorm quickly broke my sense of unease.
 Being at eye level with the magnificent storm on the horizon gave me a unique sense of connection and intimacy with nature.

 After we reached the 8th station, the temperature dropped further.
 Chilled, I put on every piece of clothing that I had packed to stay warm.
-The mountain rest huts (which we were avoiding due to its fee) looked more alluring as the night wore on.
+The mountain rest huts (which we were avoiding due to their fee) looked more alluring as the night wore on.
 After an hour’s rest, we set off again towards the summit.
-As I looked back down the trail, I was taken aback by the sight of hundreds of hiker’s lights snaking up behind us.
+As I looked back down the trail, I was taken aback by the sight of hundreds of hikers’ lights snaking up behind us.
 It was clear we had set off unintentionally early and had missed the crowds who slowly followed behind us.

 As we started the final ascent to the summit, the trail narrowed, and everyone was forced into a slow, single file.
-I was surprised to see workers dressed in high visibility clothing directing the pace and flow of the hikers.
+I was surprised to see workers dressed in high-visibility clothing directing the pace and flow of the hikers.
 They looked grossly out of place, waving their illuminated rods and would have looked more at home directing the street traffic thousands of feet below us.

 Finally, we reached the summit, and I entered a world of darkness and weary faces, which made me wonder if it had all been worth it.
 Finding a suitable spot to rest, we set down our padded foil blanket to await the sunrise.
 A sea of darkness surrounded us, lit only by moonlight and the occasional torch.
 Looking up, I got lost in a galaxy of thousands of clear, glittering stars.

-As we sat huddled from the subzero temperatures looking out to the east, the first rays of sunlight began to pierce the darkness of the far horizon.
+As we sat huddled from the subzero temperatures, looking out to the east, the first rays of sunlight began to pierce the darkness of the far horizon.
 The buzz of conversation around me lulled, as people watched in wonder at the beginnings of the sunrise.
 The sky filled with light as the tip of the sun peered over the horizon and saturated the scene with fresh golden colors.

 With the sunrise came the excitement of the crowd.
 As the full sphere of the sun hung in the sky, everyone erupted into a joyous cheer.
 At this point, I understood the shared experience of what I had just witnessed.
 A sense of wonderment rippled through my fellow hikers and me.

 In the daylight, an alien-like atmosphere was created by the volcanic landscape.
-The thinness of the air affected the way sounds travelled, and I felt like I was no longer on earth.
+The thinness of the air affected the way sounds travelled, and I felt like I was no longer on Earth.
 As my adrenaline waned, fatigue began to fill my body.
 The mountain huts sold food, and there was even a post office to post a letter from the summit.
 After a rest and some rehydration, we began our hike down.

 The Long Hike Back Down to Earth

 I had drunk all my water early in the descent and had grossly underestimated the hike down.
-We reached the 5th station around 9 am, tired and thirsty, but with a swell of pride and a great sense of achievement.
+We reached the 5th station around 9am, tired and thirsty, but with a swell of pride and a great sense of achievement.
 I had just accomplished the highest point in Japan, and I knew I would never look at the mountain in the same way again.

-What I Have Learned from Hiking Mt Fuji
+What I Learned from Hiking Mount Fuji

 First, I would take advantage of the hiking huts.
 Although these are a bit expensive, a few hours’ sleep during the climb to the summit would have given me more energy for the hike down and made for a more comfortable overall experience.